bluekeyes/go-gitdiff/README.md

 ## Development Status

 The parsing API and types are complete and I expect will remain stable.
-As of March 2022, I am refactoring the apply API to address existing issues and to support non-strict application.
-Version 0.6.1 is the last release using the old API and the `master` branch may contain breaking changes.
-Please use a release version to avoid surprises.
+Version 0.7.0 introduced a new apply API that may change more in the future to support non-strict patch application.

 Parsing and strict application are well-covered by unit tests and the library is used in a production application that parses and applies thousands of